If you think people don't like Perl because the Perl 6 project started almost ten years ago, you haven't been paying attention.

 Does that make sense to you?

 By no means do I fault the implementors.
-I count myself among them, such as my contributions have been.
-Modifying Perl 5 is difficult.
+Modifying Perl is difficult.
 I don't blame anyone for not wanting to dive into its guts to refactor things to make it easier to add new features or to fix bugs or to improve performance or even to see if something is vestigial code which can go away without breaking backwards compatibility.
 It's not fun, and people like Nick and Rafael and Dave and Zefram and Florian and Karl and too many other people to mention who've done far more than I have have my full respect and deserve your respect as well.

 Even so, take another step in those "I don't know much about Perl, so tell me about it?" shoes.